jcsias/jcsias.github.io/pC204prep.md

 "machine learning hydrologic signatures"

 my working file folders

 1. desk C:\Hydrology\DataResources\CAMELS\

 2. desk C:\Hydrology\DataResources\CAMELS\BotterillMcMillan2021

 I found 27 gages in CAMELS that I have already calibrated.
-I want at least 50.
+I have calibrated 35 additional gages in CAMELS.
+Potentially there are 18 more gages (two of which I deemed unsuitable)  gages that I can add that meet my selection criteria..

-Selection Criteria:  gage in 'WA OR ID MT' and max elev>2000 and 1950 GAGESII (PRISM) pcp >250 mm
+Selection Criteria:  gage in 'WA OR ID MT' and 1950 GAGESII (PRISM) pcp >250 mm

-Here are 28 gages in CAMELS that are in CAMELS, meet the selectin criteria, but that I have not yet calibrated.
+Here are 28 gages in CAMELS that are in CAMELS, meet the selection criteria, but that I have not yet calibrated.

 After previewing, and removing two that are glacial meltwater contaminated (Hoh, Thunder Creek),I have 26 candidates.
 I can add more if necessary and time permits: